Cumulativerse/js-app-template/README.md

 - core: Next.js app for UI and static website.
 - desktop: Electron app for desktop.
-- extenion: browser extension specific files e.g. worker scripts and manifest.json.
+- extension: browser extension specific files e.g. worker scripts and manifest.json.
 - extension-test: Next.js app to test extension related features.
+- mobile: Capacitor app for IOS and Android.
 - utility-scripts: Utility scripts to be used manually.
 - packages: Include all seperate packages.
   - shared-lib: Shared library for all packages.